-We will return to face-to-face classes, social activities and student support services in Semester 1, 2022, and will offer both face-to-face and Live Online classes throughout 2022.
+We have returned to face-to-face classes, social activities and student support services in 2022, and will offer both face-to-face and Live Online classes throughout 2022.

 Please check Canvas for details of your Learning.Connected classes and your email for updates.
 If you need support during this time, speak to your Study Success Adviser or visit the website for more information.

 Questions?
 See our full list of FAQs about travelling to Australia and returning to campus in 2022.

 Welcome to the start of your study journey at UTS College!
 We cannot wait to meet you and help you settle in.